-Ayabas is a fully traceable version of Oberon, our customer-favorite regional blend from the Cerrado region of Brazil.
-Like Oberon, Ayabas was created around a flavor profile: A high, citric acidity, creamy body and sweet flavors of chocolate, caramel and nuts.
+Ayabas is a fully traceable version of Brazil Oberon, our customer-favorite regional blend from Brazil's Cerrado region.
+Like Oberon, Ayabas was created around a flavor profile: a high, citric acidity, creamy body and sweet flavors of chocolate, caramel and nuts.

-But uniquely, Ayabas can be traced to three farms: Santa Luzia, Congonhas and Cinco Estrelas, in the Cerrado Mineiro region of Minas Gerais.
+But uniquely, Ayabas is fully traceable.
+Our initial offering* comes from three farms: Santa Luzia, Congonhas and Cinco Estrelas, in the Cerrado Mineiro region of Minas Gerais.
 With its well-defined seasons (hot, wet summers and pleasantly dry winters), Cerrado Mineiro is globally recognized for its high-quality coffees, and it was first to participate in a new “Designation of Origin” program in Brazil.

-All three farms sit between 800 and 1,300 meters, store their lots with accredited cooperatives and include a Guaranteed Origin Quality Seal—which means that every bag of Ayabas green coffee includes a QR code that a green buyer or roaster can scan to view the coffee’s complete details, from farm information to the roasting profile.
+All three farms sit between 800 and 1,300 meters, store their lots with accredited cooperatives and include a Guaranteed Origin Quality Seal—which means that every bag of Ayabas green coffee includes a QR code that green buyers or roasters can scan to view the coffee’s complete details, from farm information to the suggested roasting profile.

 Fazenda Santa Luzia (1,050 meters, Municipality of Campos Altos)